 Welcome to my counselling directory page.
-I specialise in addiction counselling for the individual, couples and families.
+I specialise in addiction and trauma counselling for the individual, couples and families.

 Firstly I would just like to acknowledge the courage it takes to address yours or a loved ones addiction.